Bragi: Personification of praise-poetry

+Fertility god

+Another interpretation proposed by Jan de Vries understands Bragi's association with Iðunn, the goddess of rejuvenating apples, as pointing to an origin in growth and fertility cults.
+By linking Bragi to bragr in the sense of 'poetry' (itself likely etymologically related to Old Indic bráhmaṇ- 'sacrificial hymn'), de Vries argues that Bragi may have emerged as a deity of renewed life.
+In this role, hero cult, fertility cult, and life-creating speech often converge, with Bragi being compared with other fertility figures bearing titles meaning 'lord' or 'prince, such as Freyr.
+Heinz Klingenberg, however, considers such conclusions speculative, arguing that Bragi's association with Iðunn may simply reflect the complementary role between Bragi's life-giving, imperishable word and the goddess of rejuvenation, rather than an ancient fertility cult.

 Skalds named Bragi

 Bragi Boddason

 In the Prose Edda Snorri Sturluson quotes many stanzas attributed to Bragi Boddason the old (Bragi Boddason inn gamli), a Norwegian court poet who served several Swedish kings, Ragnar Lodbrok, Östen Beli and Björn at Hauge who reigned in the first half of the 9th century.
 This Bragi was reckoned as the first skaldic poet, and was certainly the earliest skaldic poet then remembered by name whose verse survived in memory.

 Snorri especially quotes passages from Bragi's Ragnarsdrápa, a poem supposedly composed in honor of the famous legendary Viking Ragnar Lodbrok ('Hairy-breeches') describing the images on a decorated shield which Ragnar had given to Bragi.
 The images included Thor's fishing for Jörmungandr, Gefjun's ploughing of Zealand from the soil of Sweden, the attack of Hamdir and Sorli against King Jörmunrekk, and the never-ending battle between Hedin and Högni.

 Bragi son of Hálfdan the Old

 Bragi son of Hálfdan the Old is mentioned only in the Skjáldskaparmál.
 This Bragi is the sixth of the second of two groups of nine sons fathered by King Hálfdan the Old on Alvig the Wise, daughter of King Eymund of Hólmgard.
 This second group of sons are all eponymous ancestors of legendary families of the north.
 Snorri says:

 Bragi, from whom the Bragnings are sprung (that is the race of Hálfdan the Generous).

 Of the Bragnings as a race and of Hálfdan the Generous nothing else is known.
 However, Bragning is often, like some others of these dynastic names, used in poetry as a general word for 'king' or 'ruler'.